Sport. Health. Nutrition. Gym. For style

 gluing at 45°

 Those.
-Chamfer 1 to 3 mm
+Chamfer from 1 to 3 mm

 Drilling through holes

-Hole cutouts for sinks
+Cutting holes for sinks

-with cutout
+with cutout processing

 Corner rounding (R=30-50 mm)

-Dropper sampling
+Drip sampling

 Reinforcement

-Anti-slip strips
+Anti-slip stripes

 Prices for stone processing (granite and agglomerate)